Azure-Samples/LearnAI-CustomComputerVisionwithAML/lab02.2-image-similarity/0_README.md

 _SVM-defined weighted disance_

 SVM-defined weighted disance is a weighted Euclidean distance where the weights are estimated via Support Vector Machine (SVM).
-By analyzing the overall distribution of dimensions for training data, the SVM-based weight can help the retrieval activity recognize the dimensions with larger weights.
-In this way, the retrieval could be more sensitive to the classification boundary.
+In this approach, we extract weight factor from SVMs to apply to the Euclidean distance measurement.
+In this way, retrieval could be more sensitive to the classification boundary and hence, can reduce misclassifications.

 To use the ranker, first instantiate the image similarity ranker using the appropriate metric: